hapax/hapax.github.io/assets/simple-physics.md

 I also recommend Sanjoy Mahajan's book [*Street-Fighting Mathematics*](http://streetfightingmath.com/) (which I only discovered recently!), covering similar ground in greater depth.
-The hacks are in no particular order except for the "fundamental hacks" of dimensional analysis and Fermi estimates.
-Everything else can be read independently.
-For each hack, I quickly outline the physics, do some examples, and finish with usage notes.

 ## 2. Dimensional analysis <a id="sec-2" name="sec-2"></a>